 Alaska’s cool, crystal clear waters are home to the finest wild salmon.Find out more

-Lean and nutritious from a life swimming free, our wild salmon and tuna are naturally packed with goodness.Find out more
+Lean and nutritious from a life swimming free, our wild fish are naturally packed with goodness.Find out more

-We smoke our salmon over a unique blend of woods to make it buttery, rich and deeply delicious.Find out more
+We hand-smoke all of our salmon and haddock over a unique blend of woods, using carefully cultivated methods to create a rich and buttery flavour.Find out more

 Keta salmon (Oncorhynchus keta) has a lighter colour and more delicate flavour than other wild salmon species.
 They grow to almost a metre in length and swim further in their lifetimes than all the other species of Pacific wild salmon.